knpuniversity/guard-tutorial/knpu/login-form.md

 ### getUser()

 If `getCredentials()` returns a non-null value, then `getUser()` is called next.
-Its job is simple: return a the user (an object implementing [UserInterface](http://symfony.com/doc/current/cookbook/security/entity_provider.html#what-s-this-userinterface)):
+Its job is simple: return a user (an object implementing [UserInterface](http://symfony.com/doc/current/cookbook/security/entity_provider.html#what-s-this-userinterface)):

 [[[ code('ce30843cf7') ]]]